 View this post on Instagram

-O'Donoghue told the Irish Examiner that she started the bread-making process to help cure her own IBS but said that demand increased exponentially among fellow sufferers of the condition once word got out.
+O'Donoghue told the Irish Examiner in November 2021 that she started the bread-making process to help cure her own IBS but said that demand increased exponentially among fellow sufferers of the condition once word got out.

 "The older I got and the more my IBS became an issue, I knew I needed to go back to that ambition I had as a little girl.
 Intuitively I always knew that food is medicine," she told the Irish Examiner.

 O'Donoghue developed what her customers describe as "magic poo bread" over the course of 18 months in her London flat, using an Ethiopian grain called teff to create her winning formula.